baklavatiramisu/baklavatiramisu/README.md

 ### About my workstation

-I used to work on my Lenovo ThinkPad P14s running RedHat Linux.
+I used to work on my Lenovo ThinkPad P14s running Rocky Linux.
 I am a great fan of ThinkPads because I love the way it looks, the red trackpoint, durability and the vibrant ThinkPad community!